prayujt/city.io/README.md

 # Game Functions
-The game will take place on a grid-based board representing available land, which players can use to construct different kinds of buildings, such as housing and various kinds of businesses.
+- The game will take place on a grid-based board representing available land, which players can use to construct different kinds of buildings, such as housing and various kinds of businesses.
-- Constructing buildings requires the player to spend DobraCoins, which are passively accrued over time based on a variety of factors, including population, residential and commercial buildings, etc.
+- Constructing buildings requires the player to spend DobraCoins, which are passively accrued over time based on a variety of factors, including population, residential and commercial buildings, etc. Buildings take time to construct.
 - There is a population count that increases or decreases based on certain variables.
 A higher population count means more production.
 Building housing increases the maximum population count for your city.
 - Buildings will have unique designs, so you can decorate your city in your own way.
 - You can sabotage other players!